Legal

 • Publishing this Program, the Annex A mapping, the Security Program, and related documents on a free, public basis.

-• Providing the most recent independent penetration-test summary on request to customers under NDA.
+• Providing an independent security-testing summary on request to customers under NDA, once one has been commissioned.

 • Providing the annual report produced by the CISPE Monitoring Body once issued.